badal-io/gcp-airflow-foundations/docs/data_extraction.rst

 1. Overview
 ========================
 The building blocks of the data ingestion DAG are pre-defined in GCP Airflow Foundations, such that the user only needs to configure the parameters of the data ingestion.
-The data ingestions follows a set of default steps:
+The data ingestion follows a set of default steps:

 - The first step in the ingestion pipeline is to extract the data from a source and load them to a landing table in BigQuery.
 - The schema of the landing stable is parsed and compared with the schema of the destination tables.